Skip to content

 MRN (Movement Reference Number)

-The Movement Reference Number (MRN) is a unique code assigned to each shipment for customs
+The Movement Reference Number (MRN) is a unique code assigned to each shipment for customs tracking and documentation in the EU.
+It allows customs authorities to monitor and process shipments, helping streamline border crossings and ensure regulatory compliance.

 MC (Motor Carrier Number)